FilipBabic/portfolio-api/README.md

     npm install express mongoose jsonwebtoken bcryptjs dotenv
     ```

-3. Create a `.env` file in the root directory with the following content:
+3. Create a `.env` file in the root directory with the following content and:
     ```plaintext
     MONGODB_URI=your_mongodb_uri
     PORT=3000
     JWT_SECRET=your_JWT_SECRET
     ```

+4. Replace your_mongodb_uri and your_JWT_SECRET with your actual data.

-4. Start the server:
+5. Start the server:
     ```bash
     npm start
     ```